Academic Information and Policies - Online Program

 Special Student Registration

-1. Prospective students must apply as a Special Student and receive confirmation of acceptance.
+1. Prospective students who do not want to be degree-seeking, or only want to take a few courses at Liberty, must apply as a Special Student and receive confirmation of acceptance.

 2. Special Students may not accumulate more than 12 credit hours under this status.